Dr Sarah Morgan- Principal Investigator

 Rebeca uses network neuroscience approaches to study functional brain connectivity in young people at neurodevelopmental risk, in the CALM dataset.
 She is particularly interested in identifying connectivity markers of psychopathology and understanding how these might relate to learning outcomes.

-Marcella Montagnese– PhD student at King’s College London, former visiting PhD student
+Dr Marcella Montagnese– Postdoc at Cambridge University, former visiting PhD student

 Marcella works on the neural and cognitive correlates of Parkinson’s Disease psychosis.
 To that end, she employs multimodal imaging techniques (resting state fMRI, structural and diffusion imaging) and combines them with network neuroscience, transcriptomics, and receptor maps approaches.